oat431/oat431/README.md

 <div align="center">

-# ⚔️ Sahachan "Oralita" Tippimwong
+# ⚔️ Oralita

 ### *Software Engineer · Full Stack · Level 3*

 > *"If you want to accomplish something in the world, idealism is not enough.
-You need to choose a method that works."* — Richard Stallman
+You need to choose a method that works."*
+— Richard Stallman

 </div>